nicolas-ferrada/movies_and_series/README.md

 • iOS: application is available for iOS, but cannot be installed since is not uploaded to the App Store.

 ## Technologies
-#### Main:
-• Flutter as the SDK.

-• Dart as the programming language.
+- **Dart** as the programming language.

-#### Secondary:
+- **Flutter** as the framework.

-• BLoC as the architectural pattern and state management solution.
+- **BLoC** as the architectural pattern and state management solution.

-• The Movie Database API as the data source.
+- **The Movie Database API** as the data source.

 ## API Key
 The API Key is not stored on the repository.
 You need to create an '.env' file on the root of the application and write: 'APIKEY='.

+## About the Development
+This project originated as a technical task for a company.
+It was created in three days, being a huge challenge.

-## Missing implementations
+## Acknowledgements
-Only one BloC have been tested with the corresponding unit testing, but every single BLoC would need to be tested at least by the following parameters:

-• Check initialization state.

-• Check the expected state output from a triggered event.

-• Modifying state does not throw exceptions.

-• BLoC correctly handles multiple incoming events.

-#### Other critital components to test are the repositories and data providers.
+I'm glad to have developed this project, as it made me realize the progress in my career path.
+It also helped me showcasing my recent skills, and thanks to that, I could secure my current job.
+An amazing experience!